Extended Version: Characterizing Distributed Photovoltaic Panel Investment Equilibria: Equilibrium Panel Capacities

 where the last inequality holds in the sense that

 with $\beta$ being a positive constant. \item \emph{No \purple{solar premium}}: If $\epsilon =0$,

 \end{enumerate} \end{theorem}

-The first interesting result \brown{from~\eqref{thm:main:general}} in Theorem~\ref{thm:main} is that the single-product real-time market, in general, leads to an under-investment in solar panels \purple{relative to} social welfare optimal panel capacity.
-In fact, with $\epsilon>0$, it is easy to identify a distribution $F_{\widetilde V}$ such that $c^\mathrm{ne}_\mathrm{srt}< c_\mathrm{opt}$, and therefore \purple{the} single-product real-time energy market \purple{leads to under-investment}. \mehdi{While one could argue that the single-product real-time market is easier to implement, particularly given the limitations of current metering infrastructure, it results in a loss of social welfare when viewed through the lens of long-term investment equilibrium.}
+The first interesting result \brown{from~\eqref{thm:main:general}} in Theorem~\ref{thm:main} is that the single-product real-time market, in general, leads to an under-investment in panels \purple{relative to} social welfare optimal panel capacity.
+In fact, with $\epsilon>0$, it is easy to identify a distribution $F_{\widetilde V}$ such that $c^\mathrm{ne}_\mathrm{srt}< c_\mathrm{opt}$. \mehdi{While one could argue that the single-product real-time market is easier to implement, particularly given the limitations of current metering infrastructure, it results in a loss of social welfare when viewed through the lens of long-term investment equilibrium.}

-The second observation \brown{form~\eqref{thm:main:general}} is that the product-differentiated real-time market is guaranteed to \purple{achieve the socially optimal panel investment}.
+The second observation\footnote{In this case, an analytical comparison between $c_{\mathrm{prt}}^{\mathrm{ne}}$ and $c_{\mathrm{cb}}^{\mathrm{ne}}$ is not available; nevertheless, our numerical results indicate that $c_{\mathrm{cb}}^{\mathrm{ne}} > c_{\mathrm{prt}}^{\mathrm{ne}}$ in most realistic setups.} \brown{from~\eqref{thm:main:general}} is that the product-differentiated real-time market is guaranteed to \purple{achieve the socially optimal panel investment}.
 This stems from the fact that the product-differentiated market indeed allocates solar energy in the same way as the social welfare optimal allocation in~\eqref{opt:swo}.
-This leads to the same expected revenue for solar panel owners and therefore the same condition for the resulting aggregate panel capacities.
+This leads to the same expected revenue for panel owners and therefore the same condition for the resulting aggregate panel capacities.
+Nonetheless, implementing such a market in practice is nontrivial and would require granular metering, verification, and settlement to track solar deliveries.

 When the electricity users are unwilling to pay much more for solar energy (i.e., when $\epsilon$ is small), we \purple{establish} a qualitative relation between the contract-based market equilibrium capacity, $ c^\mathrm{ne}_\mathrm{cb}$, and the social welfare optimal capacity, $c_\mathrm{opt}$.
 With a typical value of $\pi_0$ so that $c^\mathrm{ne}_\mathrm{srt}$ is relatively large,\brown{~\eqref{thm:main:case2}} suggests that the contract-based market will consistently lead to over-investment.
 Even though this analytical result is established only for small $\epsilon$, our numerical results suggest that the over-investment effect extends to large values of $\epsilon$ (Section~\ref{constant}).
 Taking a static point of view, this may be viewed as sub-optimal for the problem setting considered in this paper.
 However, if \purple{we incorporate} potential \blue{\emph{economies of scale}} in panel manufacturing, over-investment may result in a smaller $\pi_0$ in the future and thus bring benefits to the society. \mehdi{Therefore, under a dynamic investment model, a policymaker may favor the contract-based market.}